noudess/docs-main/Lua-Parser.md

 > Returning a non-zero value will cancel the death.

 * event_timer
-> Triggered when a a timer attached to this client expires.
+> Triggered when a timer attached to this client expires.
 > Passes an event table as an argument:
 > ```
 > {